-Under the Anti-Discrimination Law, discrimination is prohibited in the educational process, at all levels and in all forms, both private and public.
-All directive grounds are explicitly listed in the provision on protected grounds.
-Aside from the Anti-Discrimination Law (Article 3), laws that regulate primary and secondary education also prohibit discrimination.
-Primary and secondary education is compulsory in the country.
-The 2018 Law on Higher Education foresees prohibition of discrimination in the student selection process on all of the grounds contained in the directives.
+Under the Anti-Discrimination Law, discrimination is prohibited in the educational process (Article 3), at all levels and in all forms, both private and public.
+All directive grounds are explicitly listed in the provision on protected grounds (Article 5).
+Also of relevance is Article 12 of the ADL which defines segregation as 'the physical setting apart of a person or a group of persons on discriminatory grounds without a legitimate or objectively justified purpose'.